dookbook/dookbook-doc-webfrontend/en/select_element.md

 ### `<datalist>` Attributes

+!!! warn""
     This element has no other attributes than the [global attributes](/en/webfrontend/HTML_Global_Attributes), common to all elements.

 ### Binding `<input>`